schubergphilis/terraform-aws-mcaf-securityhub-findings-manager/README.md

 The module deploys 2 Lambda functions:

-* `securityhub-events-suppressor` and configures this Lambda as a target to the EventBridge rule.
+* `securityhub-events-suppressor` and configures this Lambda as a target to the EventBridge rule `Security Hub Findings - Imported` eventd.
 * `securityhub-trigger-suppressor` and configures this Lambda as a target to the S3 PutObject trigger.

 ### With Jira Integration

 * This deployment method can be used by setting the value of the variable `jira_integration` to `true` (default = false).
-* The module deploys two Lambda functions: `Suppressor` and `Jira` along with a Step function which orchestrates these Lambda functions and Step Function as a target to the EventBridge rule.
+* The module deploys an additional `Jira` lambda function along with a Step function which orchestrates these Lambda functions and Step Function as a target to the EventBridge rule.
 * If the finding is not suppressed a ticket is created for findings with a normalized severity higher than a definable threshold.
 The workflow status in Security Hub is updated from `NEW` to `NOTIFIED`.

 ![Step Function Graph](files/step-function-artifacts/securityhub-suppressor-orchestrator-graph.png)